-The policy of the Audit Committee of the Board (the "Audit Committee") has been to pre-approve all audit, audit-related and non-audit services performed by our independent auditors and to subsequently review the actual fees and expenses paid to our independent auditors.
+The policy of the Audit Committee of the Board (the "Audit Committee") has been to pre-approve all audit, audit-related and non-audit services performed by our independent auditors.
 Accordingly, the Audit Committee pre-approved all audit, audit-related and non-audit services performed by BDO and subsequently reviewed the actual fees and expenses paid to BDO.
 The Audit Committee has determined that the fees paid to BDO for services are compatible with maintaining BDO's independence as our auditors.
 All of the services provided by BDO during the year ended June 30, 2023, were approved by the Audit Committee pursuant to paragraph (c)(7)(i)(C) of Rule 2-01 of Regulation S-X.